 Mendls, adjacent to the gallery in Cowes, is also supposed to be a good option.

-Locally, the Silverleaves General Store did a decent coffee en route to the beach.
+The Silverleaves General Store did a decent coffee en route to the beach.

 Just off the Island in San Remo, we heard great reports about Beaned and Porter Republic.

 Where to Shop

 This might surprise a few people that haven’t been to the Island lately but there are some very nice places to shop in Cowes.
 So if you get a chance to head out on your own for an hour, you’ll find plenty of options.

 Luxe Isle – tucked in behind the Aldi car park, this little shop packs a punch in the style department, stocking a range of boho clothing and accessories from labels including Spell Design, Arnhem and Sunny Girl.